FastPhotoTagger

 java -jar FastPhotoTagger.jar -exiftool

-Windows users: read the known problem below relating to Unicode pathnames.
-If you are not using the Unicode workaround you may delete fastphototagger_temp.txt.
+6. Read the known problem below relating to Unicode pathnames.
+If you are not using the Unicode workaround you may delete FastPhotoTagger_temp.txt.

 Extract the .exe files from the .zip file.